GrammaticalFramework/gf-eclipse-plugin/README.md

 # The GF Eclipse Plugin

 John  J. Camilleri
-Updated: 2 April 2012
+Updated: 4 April 2012

 _The research leading to these results has received funding from the European Union's Seventh Framework Programme (FP7/2007-2013) under grant agreement no. FP7-ICT-247914._

-_This documentation is also available at the [MOLTO Project Wiki](http://www.molto-project.eu/node/1395)._

 ## Introduction

 The aim behind developing a desktop IDE for GF is to provide more powerful tools than may be possible and/or practical in a web-based environment (the [GF Web IDE](http://www.grammaticalframework.org/demos/gfse/)).
 In particular, the ability to resolve identifier cross-references and browse external libraries quickly during development time is one of the primary motivations for the project.

 The choice was made to develop this desktop IDE as a plugin for the Eclipse Platform as it emerged as the most popular choice among the GF developer community.
 Support for the platform is vast and many tools for adapting Eclipse to domain-specific languages already exist.
-Unlike the zero-click Web IDE approach, using the GF Eclipse plugin (GFEP) will require some manual installation and configuration on the development machine.
-Thus the GFEP is aimed more at seasoned developers rather than the curious GF newbie.
+Unlike the zero-click Web IDE approach, using the GF Eclipse plugin requires some manual installation and configuration on the development machine.

-The starting point for the GFEP is using the [Xtext DSL Framework](http://www.eclipse.org/Xtext/) for Eclipse.
-By converting the GF grammar into the appropriate Extended-BNF form required by the LL(*) ANTLR parser, the framework provides a good starting point for future plugin development, already including a variery of syntax checking tools and some cross-reference resolution support.
-The specific requirements of the GF language, particularly in the way of its special module hierarchy, mean that significant customisations to this generated base plugin are needed.

-The GFEP is being developed by  as part of Work Package 2 of the [MOLTO Project](http://www.molto-project.eu/).
+The GFEP is being developed with support from the [MOLTO Project](http://www.molto-project.eu/).

+### License

+The GF Eclipse Plugin is open-source under the [GNU General Public License (GPL)](http://www.gnu.org/licenses/gpl-3.0.txt).
+The licenses that cover the rest of GF are listed [here](http://www.grammaticalframework.org/LICENSE).
+Note that Xtext and Eclipse are released under the [Eclipse Public License (EPL)](http://www.eclipse.org/legal/epl-v10.html).

 ### Links

 - This document shall contain all collected information about the plugin.
-The most up-to-date version of this file can always be found in the source-code repository at [GitHub](https://github.com/GrammaticalFramework/gf-eclipse-plugin/blob/master/README.md)
+The most up-to-date version of this file can always be found at [GitHub](https://github.com/GrammaticalFramework/gf-eclipse-plugin/blob/master/README.md)
+- This documentation is also available at the [MOLTO Project Wiki](http://www.molto-project.eu/node/1395).
 - Source code repository is at [github.com/GrammaticalFramework/gf-eclipse-plugin](https://github.com/GrammaticalFramework/gf-eclipse-plugin)
 - For reporting bugs and requesting features, please use the [GitHub Issue Tracker](https://github.com/GrammaticalFramework/gf-eclipse-plugin/issues)
 - Here are some [example GF projects](http://www.grammaticalframework.org/eclipse/examples/) for testing out the plugin features.